jorishr/notes-on-javascript/_basics/data_types/sets.md

 # Sets
-A set is a datastructure in which all values are unique.
+A set is a data structure in which all values are unique.
 No duplicates are allowed but the value can be of any data type.
 ```js
 let arr = [1, 2, 3, 4];
 let obj = {'a':1, 'b': 2}